jongiordano101/thepristineproject/content/post/conclusion.md

 +++
 Join us for the next iteration of The Pristine Pro*ject on October 3, 2019:

-Including group coaching, explorations and reflective contemplations as well as a 1:1 session.
+Including inward explorations, group coaching, reflective contemplations as well as a 1:1 session.

 > _Where are you now and where would you love to be?_